 Section One: Introduction

-Rhode Island Energy (RI Energy or the Company) invests in demonstrations, pilots and assessments that support the development of new offerings and, more generally, expand energy efficiency choices for customers.
-For the 2025 program year, the Company is investigating several demonstrations, pilots and assessments and expects to offer one-to-two Residential and Commercial & Industrial (C&I) projects as detailed below.
+Rhode Island Energy (RI Energy or the Company) invests in demonstrations, pilots and assessments (DPAs) that support the development of new offerings and, more generally, expand energy efficiency choices for customers.
+For the 2025 program year, the Company investigated several potential projects while simultaneously constructing a process for more effective future research.

-To cost effectively assess the marketplace for new technologies and program models, the Company intends to use two PPL (RI Energy’s parent company) memberships: Electric Power Research Institute (EPRI) and E Source.
+To cost effectively assess the marketplace for new technologies and program models, the Company leverages two PPL (RI Energy’s parent company) memberships: Electric Power Research Institute (EPRI) and E Source.
+Company staff also stays up to date on offerings from other jurisdictions, emerging ideas from conventions and conferences, and general industry trends.

 Electric Power Research Institute

-EPRI is an independent non-profit energy research, development and deployment organization with a membership of utilities and other energy companies worldwide.
-PPL has a long-standing relationship with EPRI, and PPL’s CEO is the incoming EPRI Board Chair for 2024.
+EPRI is an independent non-profit energy research, development, and deployment organization with a membership of utilities and other energy companies worldwide.
+PPL has a long-standing relationship with EPRI, and PPL’s CEO was the EPRI Board Chair for 2024.
 Power Delivery and Utilization, one of EPRI’s research areas, has an Electrification and Customer Solutions focus area with some of the following programs:

 Grid-edge customer technologies